js-squad/js-training/events/dom-events/README.md

 ###### Concepts

+- The listener's code is directly specified in the element attribute with the name on + *event*
 - This approach is highly discouraged since it promotes coupling between the presentation and the business layers (**separation of concerns**)
 - If we change some listener (function) signature, we must also change all the html parts that refers to it